CubeCart 3.0 Search Engine Optimization

 The particular CubeCart module that I will be using, is SEO Mod, authored by Joseph Rukshan Fonseka.

 First visit the module's Web page.

 Near the top of that page, you can read the license terms.
 Similar to CubeCart 3.0 itself, you can use this module for free provided that you leave the copyright notice displayed on your website.
 If you would like to remove that notice, then purchase a license for a very reasonable fee (currently $10).

 About halfway down that page, you will see numerous links to download the module.

 Click on the link that corresponds to your release of CubeCart 3.0.x.

 In order to install the SEO module on your CubeCart site, you will need to do some merging of SEO Mod code into your existing CubeCart code.
-There are many tools that can ease the process, but in this tutorial we will be using WinMerge, which is a visual, text file differencing and merging application.
+There are many tools that can ease the process, but in this tutorial I will be using WinMerge, which is a visual, text file differencing and merging application.
 It is open source, free of charge, and runs on Windows.
 Like any quality differencing tool, it is extremely useful for determining what has changed between any two project versions, and then merging changes between versions.